How to Use Website Uptime Monitoring by CleanTalk

 - US East

-Availability is checked from each checking point once a minute.
+Website availability is being checked from each geographical point once a minute.
 Each point gives its result according to the following checks:

 - http_response_code — HTTP server response code: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes